jlinoff/ztables/README.md

 -h            | --help                    | Help.
 -i INT        | --intervals INT           | The number intervals used for the area calculation.
 -l&nbsp;FLOAT | --lower-bound&nbsp;FLOAT  | The leftmost z-value to report.
--m FLOAT      | --minimum FLOAT           | z-value at minus infinity.
+-m&nbsp;FLOAT | --minimum FLOAT           | z-value at minus infinity.
--p FLOAT      | --probability FLOAT       | Find the z-value for this probability.
+-p&nbsp;FLOAT | --probability FLOAT       | Find the z-value for this probability.
 Must be in the range 0.001 to .9999.
 -s            | --snd                     | Generate the SND table unless -p specified.
 If -p is specified use the SND to find the z-value.
 -t DOF        | --tdist DOF               | Generate the t-dist table with DOF degress of freedome unless -p specified.
 If -p is specified use the t-dist to find the z-value.
 -u&nbsp;FLOAT | --upper-bound&nbsp;FLOAT  | The rightmost z-value to report.